 Rice bran oil is high in polyunsaturated fats and is generally similar to peanut oil.
 The specific composition of rice bran oil is 37 percent polyunsaturated oil, 38 percent monosaturated oil, and 25 percent saturated fats.

 The most significant component of rice bran oil with respect to human nutrition is y-oryzanol, a strong antioxidant that comprises about two percent of the crude oil.
 The individual compounds of y-oryzanol are known chemically as triterpenyl esters of ferulic acids.

 Additional components of rice bran oil include tocotrienols and tocopherols, known collectively as vitamin E. Additional phytosterols are also abundant in rice bran oil.

 Rice bran oil is typically used to support heart health, especially cholesterol levels.
-Additional benefits of rice bran oil include support liver health, menstruation and antioxidant effects.
+Additional benefits of rice bran oil include supporting liver health, menstruation, and antioxidant effects.

 The antioxidant properties of TRF can provide a range of supportive effects for cellular health.

 Tocotrienol-rich fraction (TRF) is one of the components of vitamin E in rice bran oil.
 It may support liver health and function.